midnightroachmedia/FATX360/README.md

 For detailed usage instructions, please refer to the [User Guide](USER_GUIDE.md).

-## Quick Start

-1. Click "Select Directory" to choose the folder containing files to rename.
-2. Select files/folders in the list (use "Select All" for batch selection).
-3. (Optional) Check "Rename folders only" to leave file names unchanged.
-4. Click "Rename Selected" and choose a destination for the renamed items.
-5. Monitor the progress bar and wait for the success message.

 ## Contributing

 Contributions to FATX360 are welcome!
 Please feel free to submit a Pull Request.